 Master of Education

-The School Counseling program will provide the opportunity for students to develop, from a biblical worldview, the skills necessary to be successful in a K–12th grade educational setting.
-Using state and national standards as a framework for cutting edge practice and the Bible as a foundation, students can expect a supportive and challenging environment in which to learn and apply the knowledge gained to help all students achieve success.
-Students are also eligible for Educational Specialist Certification from the Pennsylvania Department of Education.
+The Secondary School Counseling concentration will provide the opportunity for the student to develop, from a biblical worldview, the skills necessary to be successful in a 7–12th grade educational setting.
+Using state and national standards as a framework for cutting edge practice, and the Bible as a foundation, students can expect a supportive and challenging environment in which to learn and apply the knowledge gained to help all students achieve success.
+Students are also eligible for Educational Specialist 1 Certification from the PDE.

 The MEd program is designed for the adult learner who is employed full-time or in full-time ministry.
 Courses are offered with multiple scheduling options available.